LetCompliance

 What invalidates a Section 8 notice?

-Common killers: (1) Wrong ground cited for the facts; (2) Incorrect notice period (grounds have different minimums — 2 weeks, 4 weeks, 2 months, 3 months); (3) Failure to serve on all named tenants; (4) Missing prescribed information in the notice (particulars of the ground); (5) Serving before statutory bars have expired; (6) For rent arrears, the tenant paying down below the 2-month threshold before hearing (Ground 8 only).
+Common killers: (1) Wrong ground cited for the facts; (2) Incorrect notice period (grounds have different minimums under the Renters’ Rights Act, commonly 4 weeks for rent arrears and anti-social behaviour and 4 months for the landlord-occupation and sale grounds); (3) Failure to serve on all named tenants; (4) Missing prescribed information in the notice (particulars of the ground); (5) Serving before statutory bars have expired; (6) For rent arrears, the tenant paying down below the 3-month threshold before hearing (Ground 8 only).